kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

     $ git ubuntu tag --logical --bug 1803562

-This may fail with an error like: `ERROR:HEAD is not a defined object in this git repository.`, in which case [do it manully](#create-logical-tag-manually)
+This may fail with an error like: `ERROR:HEAD is not a defined object in this git repository.`, in which case [do it manually](#create-logical-tag-manually)

 ### Rebase onto New Debian